KukaXoco Finance: Investment Center

 BlackRock Corporate High Yield [10%] (NYSE)

-has averaged around $11.50 since 2010.
+Has averaged around $11.50 since 2010.
 Junk-bond fund.

 - NEP -